JihedChaibi/JihedChaibi/README.md

 - 🔭 I’m currently working (as personal projects) on:
     - Embedded Linux Drivers Development
     - Custom BSPs (poard support packages) for unsupported/not fully supported devices
-    - NES Games Emulation on STM32MP157F-DK2 Discovery kits
+    - NES Games Emulation on STM32MP157F-DK2 boards

 - Some of my previous projets :